Pleasure versus conscience

 Tatjana Kwasny, FH Wiener Neustadt

-"Although consumers are well aware of the negative consequences of meat production on the environment, many find it difficult to change their behavior," explains research assistant Tatjana Kwasny.
+"Although consumers are well aware of the negative consequences of meat production on the environment, many find it difficult to change their behavior," explains research associate Tatjana Kwasny.
 She and her colleagues came across a psychological phenomenon known as "cognitive dissonance".
 This occurs when the knowledge of the negative consequences of actions does not match the actual behavior.
 "Our results show that many people use unconscious strategies to justify meat consumption to themselves.
 This includes, for example, relativizing the effects on the climate or deliberately avoiding information about environmental damage, for example by ignoring reports in the media," says Kwasny.

 Animal health weighs more than environmental issues